 Can you see the needles?
 Look closer.
 They were placed around my ankles, arms, face and ears.
 There was a needle inserted in my ear to treat my knee!
 The needles are tiny and thin and I did not experience any discomfort.
 After the procedure I had feelings of lightness and contentment.
 Throughout the day I felt surges of energy.
 Kind of like when you get goose bumps but more intense.
 It was always during a time when I learned something good which seemed to happen a lot that day.
 I am not sure if any of this was from the acupuncture or if it was in my head or if it was from lying in Savasana for 30 minutes.
 Do I care?
 No. I found the experience to be interesting and I believe that it helped balance my flow of energy.
 I do recommend trying acupuncture and I will be doing it again.
 I know that one treatment can't cure all and so I will continue to post updates on this and other holistic services that I try.

 One great thing that I learned from this is that there are so many wonderful wellness options out there, but finding the right ones are what is difficult.
 But do not fret, for we are working on some exciting things at Mystic Yoga tribe in Mentor, Ohio.
-In combination with Vipassana salon and the Matchworks building, we are working on building the one-stop holistic shop I was looking for.
-We will be trying different holistic services, which you can read about in our blog including Nutrition, Channeling, Attunements, Reiki, Crystal Healing, Massage Therapy, More on Acupuncture, Chakra Work, Thai Massage, Salt Caves, Cranial Sacral Therapy and more which will be combined with our current yoga, meditation, salon and spa offerings.
-Our vision is to bring the best health, wellness and beauty professionals together so that there is a single place you can visit to try integrated medicine, holistic services, mind body fitness & wellness, nutrition, spa and beauty services that are tried and true.
+We are working on building the one-stop holistic shop I was looking for.
+We will be trying different holistic services, which you can read about in our blog including Nutrition, Channeling, Attunements, Reiki, Crystal Healing, Massage Therapy, More on Acupuncture, Chakra Work, Thai Massage, Cranial Sacral Therapy and more which will be combined with our current yoga, meditation, and spa offerings.
+Our vision is to bring the best health, and wellness professionals together so that there is a single place you can visit to try integrated medicine, holistic services, mind body fitness & wellness, nutrition, and spa services that are tried and true.
 Let us do the work for you!
 More to come...
 Can you feel the surge of energy?